Quickstart

 Created by Matthew Ralston - Scientist, Programmer, Musician - Email

-Distributed under the Apache license.
+Distributed under the Apache v2.0 license.
 See ‘LICENSE.txt’ for the copy distributed with this project.
-Open source software is not for everyone, but for those of us starting out and trying to put the ecosystem ahead of ego, we march into the information age with this ethos.
+Open source software is not for everyone.

 Acknowledgements